MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/flow.rst

 =================

-The Flow Library is designed to provide a generic means for applications to offload flows to hardware (HW) or perform ACL lookups in case of HW flow miss for packet classification.
+The Flow Library is designed to provide a generic means for applications to offload flows to hardware (HW) or perform lookups in software maintained tables(ACL or EM) in case of HW flow miss for packet classification.
 Applications such as ovs-offload or virtio-l2fwd can subscribe to this library.

+The library supports multiple algorithms for flow matching:
+* **EM (Exact Match)**: Software-based exact match hash tables
+* **ACL**: Software-based ACL tables
+* **CPT-EM (CPT Exact Match)**: Hardware-accelerated exact match tables using CPT (Crypto Processing Unit) hardware

 Initialization
 --------------

 As part of the application initialization sequence, ``dao_flow_init()`` is invoked.
-This function takes struct ``dao_flow_offload_config`` as input, providing details of whether the ACL table should be backed by TCAM and the KEX profile to be used for ACL lookup.
+This function takes struct ``dao_flow_offload_config`` as input, providing details of whether the flow table should be backed by TCAM, the KEX profile to be used for key extraction and the algorithm (ACL based table, EM hash table, or CPT-EM table).
 This function should be invoked for each port, taking into account that an application can have two types of ports: RPM ports, which require hardware flow offloading, and virtio ports, which do not have hardware TCAM backing